·

 );

-Concurrent appends to one note can interleave at the byte level (the API serializes the writes, but your *order* is whatever order they arrive in).
-For ordered writes to one note, await sequentially.
+Concurrent appends to one note don't interleave at the byte level — the API serializes the writes, so each append lands whole — but the *order* in which they land is whatever order they arrive in.
+For ordered writes to one note, await them sequentially.

 Three good options, depending on how you ship: